Whether you’re at home, at work, or on the go, you can never be too careful with mobile device security.

 Did you know that stolen passwords are one of the easiest and most common causes of data breaches?
 Even complex passwords can be compromised without security measures in place.

 The best way to get familiar with mobile vulnerabilities is to hire a cybersecurity expert to audit your current practices.
-If you’re a business, hiring an in-house expert or Chief Security Officer (CSO) is highly recommended.
 Not only can an expert give you a crash course on all things cybersecurity, but they can also create a custom prevention plan for your business.

 A cybersecurity expert might recommend mobile device management software, employee security training, and specific IT measures to keep your business safe.